Eat these Foods to Fight Chronic Inflammation

-- Spices..Yes Spices! ( Garlic, cinnamon, ginger, chili peppers to name a few
+- Spices.
+Yes, Spices! ( Garlic, cinnamon, ginger, chili peppers to name a few

-The following is a list of beverages and foods that should be limited or avoided to decrease risk of inflammation:
+The following is a list of beverages and foods that should be limited or avoided to decrease the risk of inflammation:

-- Soda and other sugar-sweetened beverages
+- Soda and other sugar-sweetened drinks

 - Refined carbohydrates